Ulpan: Kibbutz ulpan

 A number of kibbutzim across Israel also offer ulpan courses.
 The course typically lasts 5 months and the Ulpanists will usually work part-time on the kibbutz (either 4 hours a day or 8 hours every other day, depending on the kibbutz) in addition to their studies.

 Participants have the option of choosing kibbutz ulpan programs either on religious kibbutzim in the Religious Kibbutz Movement (HaKibbutz HaDati) or on secular kibbutzim.

 Criticism

 A government study in 2007 has shown that even after five months of intensive Hebrew study at ulpan, 60% of new immigrants over the age of 30 cannot read, write or speak Hebrew at a minimum level.
-The situation amongst the Russian immigrant population is even direr with 70% of immigrants not being able to understand the Hebrew television news.
+The situation amongst the Russian immigrant population is even more dire with 70% of immigrants not being able to understand the Hebrew television news.

 As a result of the study, the Knesset has set up an interministerial committee to study the situation and make recommendations to improve and change the ulpan system.
 Several alternative teaching systems are being considered for use in the ulpan framework.